New park facilities update

 With its extensive grassy areas, relaxing lakeside, and beautiful bush setting, Para Wirra Conservation Park is a well-loved gathering place for family and friends.
 We will be spending $2.2m on improvements to the park to make it an ever better place to spend with family and friends.
 These include:

-- A new trail network for walking and cycling.
+- A new trail access for walking and cycling.
 Expected to be complete by December 2017.

 - New facilities to help you enjoy the park, including picnic shelters and information services.
 Expected to be complete by December 2017.